 Focus equals results.
 This is an important understanding.
 ‘Deciding what not to do is as important as deciding what to do,’ said Steve Jobs.
 ‘That’s true for companies, and it’s true for products’.
 It’s also true for people and work traffic planning.

 I’m re-discovering this lesson this week as my workload is piling up, my task list is growing impossibly long and I’ve got way too much to do.
 It always goes back to the profit-to-pain ratio.
 Even the next ten minutes are important.

 If this Wallace and Gromit video looks like your life, welcome to the club.

 Top tips for when you have too much to do

 This blog post is a sort of reminder to myself but I hope it’ll be useful for you too.
-Some of these tips will help you get through the backlog but the last few are about selection, prioritisation and refactoring, and they will help you make things better in the long run.
+Some of these tips will help you get through the backlog but the last few are about selection, prioritisation and refactoring, and they will help you improve things in the long run.

 - Singletasking.
 Multitasking is a myth.
-When you think you are multitasking, what you are actually doing is inefficiently flipping between several single tasks and distracting yourself repeatedly.
+When you think you are multitasking, what you are doing is inefficiently flipping between several single tasks and distracting yourself repeatedly.
 Oh look, a squirrel!
 Better to do one thing, finish it and move on.

 - Change your environment.
 Your office is killing your productivity.
 Work somewhere else or change your office.